kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 and all the "contributors" coroutines are started inside `GlobalScope`, not as children of coroutine scope (line `#2`).

 Run the program, choose to load the contributors via `CONCURRENT` version, wait until all the "contributors" coroutines are started and then click on "cancel".
-Looking at the log, you'll find out that all the requests were indeed cancelled because no results were logged:
+Looking at the log, you'll find out that all the requests were indeed canceled because no results were logged:

 ```
-2896 [AWT-EventQueue-0 @coroutine#1] INFO  Contributors - kotlin: loaded 30 repos
+2896 [AWT-EventQueue-0 @coroutine#1] INFO  Contributors - kotlin: loaded 40 repos
 2901 [DefaultDispatcher-worker-2 @coroutine#4] INFO  Contributors - starting loading for kotlin-koans
 ...
-2909 [DefaultDispatcher-worker-5 @coroutine#21] INFO  Contributors - starting loading for kotlinx.coroutines
+2909 [DefaultDispatcher-worker-5 @coroutine#36] INFO  Contributors - starting loading for mpp-example
 /* click on 'cancel' */
 /* no requests are sent */
 ```